basecamp/handbook/our-internal-systems.md

 Besides the customer-facing applications, like the different versions of Basecamp, we have a number of internal systems that help us support, report, and operate the company.
 They are as follows:

-## Dash

-Dash is the main hub for everything that has to do with logging (like finding why a request is slow or whether an email has been delivered), reporting (everything from number of support cases handled to split of devices used to access Basecamp), application health (response times, job queue exceptions etc).

-Besides the customer-facing applications, like the different versions of Basecamp, we have a number of internal systems that help us support, report, and operate the company.
-They are as follows:

 ## Queenbee

 Queenbee is our invoice, accounting, and identity system.
 Here you can look up any customer account, see whether they are comped, refund an invoice, or even login as a customer.